Two young people sitting in the grass together.

 Find out more about medication

-Supporting a friend or family member with a phobia
+Supporting someone with a phobia

 • Take their phobia seriously

-• Encourage them but don’t pressure them
+• Encourage, don’t pressure

-• Help them with distraction and grounding techniques
+• Help them with distraction/grounding techniques

-• Encourage them to get help if they need it
+• Encourage them to seek help

-• Remember that it's not all on you
+• Remember, it's not all on you

 Get help now